auchenberg/kenneth.io/source/_posts/2013-07-15-the-messy-state-of-web-notifications-in-chrome-safari-blink-webkit.md

 ---
 layout: post
-title: "The messy world of Web Notifications in Chrome, Safari, Blink and Webkit"
+title: "The messy state of Web Notifications in Chrome's Blink, and Safari's Webkit"
-date: 2013-07-09 01:00
+date: 2013-07-15 19:21
 published: true
 comments: true
 categories:
 ---

 Lately I've been working with the [Web Notifications API](http://notifications.spec.whatwg.org/), and while working I realized that Chrome ins't following the specification.
-In this post I will take you through the messy world of Web Notifications.
+In this post I will take you through the messy state of Web Notifications.

 Showing desktop notifications from the web, was a web-dream for many frontend-developers, until [Fluid](http://fluidapp.com/) enabled it via an [Growl](http://growl.info/) integration in OSX and exposed it as JavaScript API in Fluid.
 It became quite popular, and many web2.0 cool cats like [Basecamp](http://37signals.com/svn/posts/797-fluid-wrap-your-favorite-web-apps-in-their-own-browser) integrated with it, either themselves or in user scripts by their users.

 Soon after followed WebKit-based browsers via it's own notification system, and exposed as an webkit-prefixed API.
 The Webkit notifications was available on all major platforms, but never became popular.
-Most likely because the of each notification wasn't pretty.
+Most likely because the of each notification wasn't what I could call pretty.

 {% img "" /images/webkit_notification.png "Source: http://www.neowin.net/news/chrome-gets-desktop-notifications-through-webkit" %}